Latest Internet News

 Production

-CNC machines are highly heated tolerant making them achieve high accuracy and precision.
-3D printers are still far from achieving that kind of precision.
+CNC machines are highly heat tolerant, achieving high accuracy and precision.
+However, 3D printers are still far from achieving that kind of precision.

 Quality

-CNC machines produced more polished parts since the materials do not get deformed during the process.
-3D printers fail at times producing parts that tend to bend and warp.
+CNC machines produce more polished parts since the materials are not deformed during the process.
+3D printers sometimes fail, producing parts that tend to bend and warp.

 The final take